edinatankovic/W251/README.md

-This is the mail repository for W251 homework.
+This is the main repository for W251 homework.